-Fumba Chama, affectionately known as Pilato, was arrested on 16 May on arrival at Kenneth Kaunda Airport in Lusaka.
+Fumba Chama, affectionately known as Pilato, was released on a 3000 USD bail on 21 May.
+His trial will begin on 25 June.
+Pilato was arrested on 16 May on arrival at Kenneth Kaunda Airport in Lusaka.
 He had been forced to flee the country on 5 January after receiving threats on his life from members of the ruling Party, Patriotic Front.